 Wintertime Pet Hazards

-While your own dog or cat is cuddled up and warm in your bed, don’t forget that stray cats are outside looking for warmth themselves.
-One of the places cats seek is underneath cars as they offer protection and warmth.
+While your dog or cat is cuddled up and warm in your bed, don’t forget that stray cats are outside looking for warmth themselves.
+Cats sometimes seek refuge underneath cars, as they offer protection and warmth.
 Unfortunately, starting your car with a cat still underneath can cause serious burn wounds.
-Always remember to check underneath your car before starting to make sure a furry little friend isn’t hiding underneath.
+Remember to check underneath your car before starting the motor to make sure a furry little friend isn’t hiding underneath.

-While wintertime brings hot cocoa, holiday festivities, and family’s spending time together, they also bring hazards for your pets.
-Preparing for the winter is a crucial step to keeping your pet safe throughout the snow, ice, and cold.
+While wintertime brings hot cocoa, holiday festivities, and families spending time together, it can also bring hazards for your pets.
+Preparing for the winter is a crucial step to keeping your pet safe throughout all the snow, ice, and cold.
 Using caution during extreme cold and inclement weather will help keep your pet safe and prevent wintertime hazards throughout the season.